 Getting started on your tax planning before the New Year begins can help you maximize tax relief and minimize tax payable next year.

-Many people only look into tax relief in April when they need to declare their income tax.
-But there are 3 things you must do now before the year winds down if you want to obtain more tax relief.
+You may only count your tax relief in April when you declare your income tax.
+But there are 3 things you must do before the year winds down for more tax relief.

-The Supplementary Retirement Scheme (SRS) is a voluntary scheme that incentivises individuals to save for retirement by way of tax-deductible contributions.
+The Supplementary Retirement Scheme (SRS) is a voluntary scheme that incentivizes individuals to save for retirement by way of tax-deductible contributions.

 Singapore citizens and permanent residents can get tax relief up to $15,300, while foreign individuals can put in $35,700.

-You need a SRS account to make the contribution.
-If you have not done so, you can open an account with one of the 3 local banks, i.e. DBS, UOB and OCBC.
+You need an SRS account to make the contribution.
+If you have not done so, you can open an account with one of the 3 local banks, i.e. DBS, UOB, and OCBC.

-I always advocate to make SRS contribution at the beginning of the year instead of year end.
-This is because SRS is not only a tax relief scheme.
-Many people are not even aware that they can invest their balance in SRS.
+I always advocate making SRS contribution at the beginning of the year instead of year-end.
+This is because SRS is not just a tax relief scheme.
+You can invest your SRS balance to fund your retirement as well.

 - What is SRS and what are the benefits of SRS contribution

 - How to make SRS contribution

 #2.
 Max out CPF Medisave contribution for more tax relief